FREE ITEM

 [PL 2]

 A fairly old submachine gun originating from South America.
-How it made its way to North America is unclear, but somehow the SU ended up with the blueprints required to make their own.
-A few hundred examples of these submachine guns were captured from SU weapon depots during the Roanoke Conflict, which remain in limited service with the USRF today.
+How it made its way to North America is unclear, but the SU ended up with the blueprints required to make their own.
+A few hundred units of these submachine guns were captured from SU weapon depots during the Roanoke Conflict, and the Norte remains in limited service with the USRF today.

 CQC PACK [IN GAME SCRAP SHOP]